Project Gaia: Clean cookstoves

-The CleanCook Stove
+The Clean Cook Stove

 Origins

-Project Gaia's team currently works with the alcohol-based CleanCook stove, a stable, stainless steel, one or two-burner stove adapted from the Origo stove invented by Bengt Ebbeson in 1979 and manufactured by Swedish company Dometic AB, the leading manufacturer of alcohol stoves and appliances worldwide.
+Project Gaia's team currently works with the alcohol-based Clean Cook stove, a stable, stainless steel, one or two-burner stove adapted from the Origo stove invented by Bengt Ebbeson in 1979 and manufactured by Swedish company Domestic AB, the leading manufacturer of alcohol stoves and appliances worldwide.
 The Origo stove, recognized as the best alcohol stove available, is popular in the leisure markets in the U.S. and Europe, commonly for boating and camping use.
 The stove's working life is to projected to be 5–10 years for daily use.
 Project Gaia works to adapt the stove to local cooking needs and habits.
-Some of the adaptations made to the CleanCook include the slight raising and redesign of the pot-stand to allow for larger pots and for more oxygen to reach the flame, and the addition of handles to make transport and refill of the stove easier.
+Some of the adaptations made to the Clean Cook include the slight raising and redesign of the pot-stand to allow for larger pots and for more oxygen to reach the flame, and the addition of handles to make transport and refill of the stove easier.

-Dometic
+Domestic

-Dometic seeks to address the developing world market because alcohol fuel technologies are particularly appropriate for it.
-The CleanCook contains a non-pressurized, no-spill fuel tank that can hold methanol or ethanol.
-The CleanCook stove was designed with several specific safety measures.
-The CleanCook stove's fuel canister holds an absorbent mineral fiber covered by a protective metal mesh, preventing fuel from spilling from the canister even when the stove is inverted.
+Domestic seeks to address the developing world market because alcohol fuel technologies are particularly appropriate for it.
+The Clean Cook contains a non-pressurized, no-spill fuel tank that can hold methanol or ethanol.
+The Clean Cook stove was designed with several specific safety measures.
+The Clean Cook stove's fuel canister holds an absorbent mineral fiber covered by a protective metal mesh, preventing fuel from spilling from the canister even when the stove is inverted.
 The design of this fuel tank eliminates risk of explosion, flare-up, or leakage, and other safety features built into the stove make the CleanCook less likely to cause burns than other cooking methods.
-Meanwhile, the CleanCook is a high-performing stove, equivalent in power (1.5 to 2kW) and temperature to an LPG stove.
+Meanwhile, the Clean Cook is a high-performing stove, equivalent in power (1.5 to 2kW) and temperature to an LPG stove.